rodriguezfa/AdminLTE.NETCore/README.md

 # AdminLTE.NETCore
-Implementation of AdminLTE Layout with ASP.NET Core 1.1 MVC
+Implementation of AdminLTE Layout with ASP.NET Core 2.0 MVC in VS2017

 For the source of the layout look at here, there is great support there: https://github.com/almasaeed2010/AdminLTE